Funding to develop open source tools for data institutions

 Call for proposals by the Open Data Institute

-We are requesting proposals from developers and maintainers of open source tools for projects aiming to improve the quality and interoperability of tools relevant to data access and data sharing initiatives, with funding of up to £15,000 available.
+We are requesting project proposals aiming to improve the quality and interoperability of open source tools relevant to data access and data sharing initiatives, with funding of up to £15,000 available.

 As part of our work on data institutions, the ODI is embarking on a new project exploring their technical infrastructure, with a goal to provide emerging data initiatives and institutions with an understanding of what technical tools are needed or available to fulfil their purpose.

 Part of this ecosystem of tools and technology will be open source, and will help new data institutions and initiatives adopt and contribute to a common set of tools.
 Through this call for proposals, we aim to stimulate a positive step change in the quality, interoperability, usability and sustainability of such tools.

 We are in particular focused on the use cases of open- and shared-data initiatives, and are working across a number of projects with existing data access initiatives and early stage data institutions.

 To this end, the ODI intends to award funding of up to £15,000 (ex.
 VAT) to up to 4 individuals or organisations currently developing or maintaining open source tools or technology, and welcomes project proposals – following the timeline in table below.